App Volumes Architecture

 App Volumes Managers

 App Volumes Managers are the primary point of management and configuration, and they broker volumes to agents.
 For a production environment, deploy at least two App Volumes Manager servers.
-App Volumes Manager is stateless—all of the data required by App Volumes is located in a SQL database.
+App Volumes Manager is stateless, all the data required by App Volumes is located in a SQL database.
 Deploying at least two App Volumes Manager servers ensures the availability of App Volumes services and distributes the user load.

 For more information, see the VMware Knowledge Base article VMware App Volumes Sizing Limits and Recommendations (67354).